The MMedSci in Assisted Reproduction Technology is taught on a full-time basis over one academic year (October to September).

 - Follicular fluid compositions as an indicator of oocyte quality defined by post-fertilisation development potential

 - Functional studies to help elucidate the role of substance P in the production of steroids in follicular somatic cells

 - An investigation of the effects of monosaccharides on reproduction

 - The impact of smoking, body mass index and alcohol consumption on IVF outcomes

-The overall degree is assessed by the student's performance in coursework (around 30%), research project (around 30%), and examinations (40%).
+The overall degree is assessed by the student's performance in coursework, research project and examinations.

-Includes experience in writing grant applications and applications to an Ethics Committee, a series of essays, practical reports, oral presentations, journal clubs as well as the research projects.
+Includes experience in writing a series of essays, practical reports, oral presentations, journal clubs as well as the research projects.